Odor detection threshold: Variables

 The concentration of an odor above a food is dependent on its solubility in that food and its vapor pressure and concentration in that food.

 Variation by individual

 A 2014 study found no significant differences between men and women, and between non-pregnant and pregnant individuals, despite the existence of anecdotal reports of hyperosmia among the latter.

-People with Multiple Sclerosis have been found to have higher olfactory thresholds.
+People with multiple sclerosis (MS) have been found to have higher olfactory thresholds.
 In scientific research, this is often represented by a lower threshold score, i.e. reversing the scale.
-Olfactory function is more impaired in patients with primary progressive MS than that in relapsing-remitting MS.
+Olfactory function is more impaired in patients with primary progressive MS than in relapsing-remitting MS.

 Variation among species

 Some species can detect odors that others cannot.
 It is widely believed that animals such as dogs and rodents have a superior sense of smell overall, however a 2017 paper disputed that, saying that "the absolute number of olfactory neurons is remarkably consistent across mammals".